HarveyBurton96/equation-training/README.md

 ![equationAreaSolution](assets/images/Screenshot%20equation%20area%20solution.png)

 - ### Footer
-    - The footer contains a useful hint to help the user solve the equation.
+    - The footer contains a useful hint to help the user solve the equations.

 ![footer](assets/images/Screenshot%20footer.png)

 ## Surface
 - ### Colours
-    - The background colour used for the body is #20433e and the background colour used for the div is #31343A.
+    - The background colour used for the body is #20433e and the background colour used for the divs is #31343A.
 The colour of the main text is #fff, and the colour for the correct and incorrect text is #59EB35 and #FD7E79 respectively.

 - ### Fonts
     - The fonts used for the body is Pangolin with a backup of Open Sans.
 The font used for the equation and solution text is Kalam with a backup of Pangolin and Open Sans.